 Miller Thomson Seminar - Off-site Contamination: A Primer for Landowners and Developers

 Health Care Costs Recovery Legislation: Subrogation for Medical Costs in BC and Alberta

 Automobile Accidents in British Columbia: A Manual for US Claims Examiners

 Continuing Legal Education Society of BC

 Contributing author to chapters on “Out of Province”, and “Excess Insurance and Optional Insurance Coverages”.
-Click here for more information.
+See the CLEBC website for more information on this publication.

 Pollution Exclusion Clauses in the CGL Policy: Current Issues in Coverage Ligitation

 Canadian Journal of Insurance Law, Vol. 27, No. 4

 BC ‘wrongdoers’ must pay back government’s health care costs